klagan/sample-plantuml/README.md

 # Description

-This repository is an example of techinques to employ in `PlantUML`
+This repository is an example of techniques to employ in `PlantUML`

 I only have the example of `skins` and multiple diagrams in a single `.puml` file.